gjcooper/VAULT/01_articles/nosofsky2011generalized.md

 date: 2011-01-27
 citekey: nosofsky2011generalized
 aliases:
-    - The generalized context model: an exemplar model of classification
+    - "The generalized context model: an exemplar model of classification"
 ---

 # The generalized context model: an exemplar model of classification